GitHub Workflows#

 - run: echo "Hello, World!"

-How to Trigger an Automation Script#
+How to Trigger Workflows#

 In GitHub, a variety of events can trigger a Workflow, and each Workflow (i.e., each YAML file located in .github/workflows/) must include the top-level key on, which specifies the events that will activate this Workflow.